piku235/JungiThemeBundle/Resources/doc/themes-overview.md

 ```

 In this example the **FooThemeBundle** has overwritten the `layout.html.twig` of the **BooBundle**.
 When the **index.html.twig**
-is rendered then the template `layout.html.twig` of the **FooThemeBundle** will be included instead of the `layout.html.twig`
+is rendered the template `layout.html.twig` of the **FooThemeBundle** is included instead of the `layout.html.twig` from
-from the **BooBundle**.
+the **BooBundle**.

 Theme
 -----

 [Show the interface](https://github.com/piku235/JungiThemeBundle/blob/master/Core/ThemeInterface.php)

 Each theme is an instance of the `Jungi\Bundle\ThemeBundle\Core\ThemeInterface`.
-Thanks to this we can easily manipulate
+Thanks to this interface we can easily
-themes and obtain important for us information.
+manipulate themes and obtain important for us information.

 ### Default implementation